yuhongsun96/NARS-Param-Search/README.md

 How to Use:
 -----------
-1. The NARS jar is required to be in this directory.
+1. Place a NARS jar at the base of the repo.
 It can be built from the opennars git page:\
 https://github.com/opennars/opennars

 2. Recompile the java NARS wrapper with javac -cp .:* run_nars.java